mryndzionek/composable-sdr/README.md

 As of today there is only one fairly minimalistic application implemented, but I think the approach already shows its benefits.
-Writing an application with just one set of functionalities offered by `soapy_sdr`, in an imperative language, would be an accomplishment in itself.
+Writing an application with just one set of functionalities offered by `soapy-sdr`, in an imperative language, would be an accomplishment in itself.
 More details below.

 ## Dependencies